insure logo

 How do car insurance rates vary by city in Colorado?

-Your location within Colorado can impact your premium just as much as your coverage level.
-Insurers consider traffic density, accident data, weather risks and theft rates when determining prices – which is why two drivers with similar profiles may pay very different amounts depending on their ZIP code.
+Where you live within Colorado can have just as much impact on your premium as the coverage you choose.
+Insurers look at local traffic density, accident statistics, weather risks and theft rates when setting prices – which is why two drivers with identical profiles can pay very different amounts depending on their zip code.

 Full coverage costs $3,790 per year in Seibert, compared to $2,343 in Grand Junction.